-The LMG341xR050 is a lateral transistor grown on a Si substrate.
+The LMG341xR150 is a lateral transistor grown on a Si substrate.
 The thermal pad is connected to the Source node.
-The LMG341xR050 may be used in applications with significant power dissipation, for example, hard-switched power converters.
+The LMG341xR150 may be used in applications with significant power dissipation, for example, hard-switched power converters.
 In these converters, cooling using just the PCB may not be sufficient to keep the part at a reasonable temperature.
-To improve the thermal dissipation of the part, TI recommends a heatsink is connected to the back of the PCB to extract additional heat.
-Using power planes and numerous thermal vias, the heat dissipated in one or more of the LMG341xR050s can be spread out in the PCB and effectively passed to the other side of the PCB.
+To improve the thermal dissipation of the part, TI recommends a heat sink is connected to the back of the PCB to extract additional heat.
+Using power planes and numerous thermal vias, the heat dissipated in the LMG341xR150(s) can be spread out in the PCB and effectively passed to the other side of the PCB.
 A heat sink can be applied to bare areas on the back of the PCB using an adhesive thermal interface material (TIM).
-The soldermask from the back of the board underneath the heatsink can be removed for more effective heat removal.
+The soldermask from the back of the board underneath the heat sink can be removed for more effective heat removal.

-Please refer to the High Voltage Half Bridge Design Guide for LMG3410 Smart GaN FET and Thermal Considerations for Designing a GaN Power Stage application note for more recommendations and performance data on thermal layouts.
+Please refer to the High Voltage Half Bridge Design Guide for LMG3410x Smart GaN FET application note for more recommendations and performance data on thermal layouts.